January 6, 2022

 From your App Registration page select Certificates & Secrets from the left hand menu then under ‘Client secrets’ click New client secret.

 This client secret will be used with the Application ID you noted above when registering AAD B2C as an Identity Provider for APIM later in this guide.
+Enter a description for the key and set an expiration time period then click Add.

 Your new client secret will appear under the ‘Client secrets’ section.
 Make a note of its Value for use later in this guide.